mementoseeds/Memento/README.md

 make install
 ```

-Memento, its icon and desktop file will now be placed in an `output` directory in the source code directory.
+Memento, its icon and desktop file will now be placed in an `output` folder in the source code directory.
 You can now place these files wherever you wish.

 # Windows 10 64-bit: